Sum to Zero

 Is bottom-only decoupling enough?

 To get the best of both worlds (decoupling and stability), you can introduce mass to the equation.
 One good approach is to place a heavy slab of stone or granite, or even a solid concrete block, directly under the speaker, with the isolation pads or springs underneath that heavy footing.
-This increases the system's total inertia.
-The heavy mass resists cabinet recoil and lets the drivers fire from a stable position, while the isolation material underneath still prevents energy from leaking into the building structure.
+This increases the system's total inertia: the heavy mass resists cabinet recoil and lets the drivers fire from a stable position, while the isolation material underneath still prevents energy from leaking into the building structure.

 What works for decoupling (and what doesn't)